ChunkyMonkey00/javascriptWatchers/README.md

  - `variable` (optional): The variable to watch.
 If not provided, the watcher will observe all variables created by `cwv`.
  - `watchersArray` (optional): An array to store the created watchers.
 Defaults to a global array if not provided.
  - `removeSelf` (optional): (number) The amount of triggers the watcher should perform before removing itself.
 Defaults to none.
+ - `alias` (optional): a string used to indicate a name for a watcher, useful for debugging.
+Any warns or error will include the alias.

 #### Example: